ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 0.0.33: Fixed `idMappings`, if you are importing data and use the `idMappings` functionality, you can set a `fieldToSet` based on the value of a `sourceField` in the current imported items data (whether it's in the final data or the original), in order to match another field in another collection.
+So if you had a store, and it had items and the items have a Region ID for instance.
+You can then, in your regionId of the items, setup an `idMapping` that will allow you to map the value of the `targetField` based on the value of the `targetFieldToMatch` in the `targetCollection`.
+Sounds complex, but it's very useful.
+Like psuedo-relationship resolution, without the relationships.
 - 0.0.29: If you use the `description` variable in an attribute and collection, it'll add that description to the generated schemas.
 This assumes you have `zod-to-openpi`
 - 0.0.275: THINGS ARE NOW IN TYPESCRIPT WOOHOO.
 No but for reaal, super happy to report that everything has been converted to TypeScript, just way too many changes, I hope you enjoy it!
 - 0.0.274: Small improvement for attribute handling, rather than getting it every attribute, I check the collections attributes